armooo/cloudprint/README.rst

   -a account_file : path to google account ident data (optional)
                     account_file format:  <Google username>
                                           <Google password>
-  -h              : display this help
+  -c              : establish and store login credentials, then exit -h              : display this help

 Google accounts with 2 step verification enabled need to use an